 Mate is a frequent favorite throughout South America but Argentina is the only country genius enough to infuse it into its gin.
 “Principe de los Apostoles marries yerba mate, peppermint, grapefruit, and coriander among other flavors for a gin unlike any other.
 The gin is only available at select bars and the verdict is still out for the best combination but I enjoy the liquor on the rocks to appreciate its unique range of flavors,” says Carter.

-Though whisky doesn’t have its roots in Japan, it has been truly embraced and integrated into the culture, and Japan is now a world leader — with regard to both quality and innovation — in whisky production.
-"As such, most anything with whisky will be a good option.
-A ‘whisky-highball' is a very popular, approachable option, with countless possible variations," says Nick Braun, chief mixologist for InterContinental Hotels and Resorts.
+Though whiskey doesn’t have its roots in Japan, it has been truly embraced and integrated into the culture, and Japan is now a world leader — with regard to both quality and innovation — in whiskey production.
+“As such, most anything with whiskey will be a good option.
+A ‘whiskey-highball’ is a very popular, approachable option, with countless possible variations,” says Nick Braun, chief mixologist for InterContinental Hotels and Resorts.
 For something a little more sophisticated, an Old Fashioned is always a strong choice.
-Japanese cocktail bartending is driven by precision and finesse, so for a simple recipe that requires a delicate touch you would be hard pressed to find a better destination.
+Japanese cocktail bartending is driven by precision and finesse, so for a simple recipe that requires a delicate touch, you would be hard-pressed to find a better destination.

 A country so absorbed in hospitality is going to have several classic cocktails, the most popular of all being the Bellini. “[It was] invented at Harry’s Bar in Venice by Giuseppe Cipriani around 1948, when he took seasonal white peaches and blended with local Prosecco.
 He realized that the resulting color of the drink matched the skies he admired in the paintings of Giovanni Bellini.
 A wonderful combination of two iconic Italian flavors!
 When winter comes around, keep it seasonal with this, still 100-percent Italian, twist,” says Voisey.
 Other incredibly popular choices when in Italy are the Aperol Spritz or the Negroni.